LouisRuncieman/TextAnalysis/README.md

 ## `SummaryOfTextAnalysers`

-Given a dictionary with filename keys and `TextAnalyser` values, create a condensed text analysis summary upon initialisation.
+Given a dictionary with `filename` keys and `TextAnalyser` values, create a condensed text analysis summary upon initialisation.
-The summary is indexed by interesting word provides all sentence tokens in which the interesting word is used, for each filename:
+The summary is indexed by interesting word and provides all sentence tokens in which the interesting word is used for each `filename`.
+E.g.:

 ```
 {